Both sides planning for new state-by-state abortion fight - The Boston Globe

 “Viability is something that is subject to medical science,” Arnall said.
 “It’s going to get intensely legal and intensely medical.
 It’s going to be a battle of lawyers and doctors.”

-Both sides seem to have been preparing for this moment for years, particularly with Trump having installed more than 200 federal judges and three Supreme Court justices during his presidency.
+Both sides seem to have been preparing for this moment for years — Trump installed more than 200 federal judges and three Supreme Court justices during his presidency.
 Pro-abortion-access groups donated $8 million in 2018 and more than $10 million in 2020, according to Open Secrets, a nonpartisan group that tracks political spending.

-While Washington is the primary current battleground, many leaders of the conservative movement are treating the judicial battle as won and Roe's demise as an inevitability.
-The next battleground will be a shifting cat-and-mouse fight in state legislatures and in next year's elections across the country.
+Although Washington is the primary current battleground, many leaders of the conservative movement are treating the judicial battle as won and Roe’s demise as an inevitability.
+The next battleground will be a shifting cat-and-mouse fight in state legislatures and next year’s elections across the country.

 Advertisement